 Teachers must factor in the time of day into how they sequence and design a class.
 The energetics of the class can be structured with the movement and sequencing of the sun.

 MORNING CLASSES:

 - Slower & more warmups

-- Energizing Intention
+- Energizing Intentio n

-- Oleansing Intention
+- Cleansing Intentio n

-- Backbends & Openers
+- Backbends & Opener s

 AFTERNOON CLASSES: